 The initial pilot program (from Nov.
 1, 2016, to Oct.
 31, 2017) is funded through a partnership between Denver's Road Home, Denver Public Works, Denver Parks & Recreation and Denver Human Services.

-- More than 60 people have had work opportunities since the program's inception
+- More than 109 people have had work opportunities during the program's first six months

-- 15 participants have found permanent employment - four with the City and County of Denver
+- More than 62 participants have found permanent employment – 12 with the City and County of Denver

-- Current work sites include Denver Parks & Recreation, Denver Public Works, and Denver Public Library
+- Current work sites include Denver Parks & Recreation and Denver Public Works

 - Call Bayaud Enterprises at 303-830-6885 to learn about work opportunities or to become a future employer or work site